VIC.GOV.AU | Policy and Advisory Library

 Appropriate attendance improvement strategies for an individual student will vary according to their circumstances, age and education level and aspirations.

-At senior secondary level, attendance improvement strategies should focus on supporting children and young people to complete their senior secondary certificate or accredited VET qualification at Certificate II or above, with the view of linking them into their preferred pathway of further education, training or employment.
+At senior secondary level, attendance improvement strategies can focus on supporting students to complete their senior secondary certificate or accredited VET qualification at Certificate II or above, with the view of linking them into their preferred pathway of further education, training or employment.

 Engaging with the family